FAQ

 Food and beverages?

 Our Railway Post Office car has snacks and beverages, including popcorn, candy, chips, pop, water, etc. There is a concession area at Perry Street Station.
 Ice cream novelties and soft drinks are available at our Rynd Farm Station (the halfway point, open June through October only).
 Please note: During Special Event rides and in October, concessions on the train will go quickly as we typically have 400 to 500 passengers and we simply do not have the space to hold enough food on the train for that many people.
 You are welcome to bring your own – see below.
+While we do accept credit and debit cards at most locations, cash is always appreciated.
+Please note that we do not have an ATM on-site, but there are ATMs nearby at the GetGo and Sheetz gas stations.

 You can bring your own snacks and non-alcoholic beverages.
 Anything that is going to take up space and could cause any safety issues, such as hard-sided coolers, picnic baskets and large bags will not be permitted onboard.
 No glass bottles/containers.
 All carry-on items must be small enough to stay on your lap.
 You can also order box lunches at least 2 weeks in advance to eat on the train.
 Call us at 814-676-1733 for more details.